 How many jets are enough?
 Although good jet coverage in a spa is important, our opinion is the variety of jets is actually a more important feature to spa owners.
 Micro jets, turbojets, double spinners, fluidix, volcano, and whirlpool are all types of jets that are going to enhance your spa experience.
 When choosing your jet package – variety, variety, variety.
 Remember, the jets are only as good as the pumps behind them.
 When it comes to spa pumps, size does matter!

 Ok, so we have the construction covered, but what about the features?
 Spas are sold as basic models all the way to fully-loaded backyard resorts.

 Most spas will have some type of lighting package with more deluxe models offering perimeter lighting and LED light shows.

-Weatherproof stereo systems.
-MP3 players, satellite radio receivers all add to the ultimate spa experience.
+Weatherproof stereo systems, MP3 players, and satellite radio receivers all add to the ultimate spa experience.